Allison J35: Design and development

 GE developed a variable afterburner for the engine, although electronic control linked with engine controls had to wait until the J47.
-Marrett describes one of the potential consequences of manual control of the engine and afterburner on an turbine engine: if the afterburner lit but the pilot failed to ensure the nozzle opened, the RPM governor could overfuel the engine until the turbine failed.
+Marrett describes one of the potential consequences of manual control of the engine and afterburner on a turbine engine: if the afterburner lit but the pilot failed to ensure the nozzle opened, the RPM governor could overfuel the engine until the turbine failed.

 Operational history

 The General Electric J35 first flew in the Republic XP-84 Thunderjet in 1946.
 Late in 1947, complete responsibility for the development and production of the engine was transferred to the Allison Division of the General Motors Corporation and some J35s were also built by GM's Chevrolet division.
 More than 14,000 J35s had been built by the time production ended in 1955.

 The J35 was used to power the Bell X-5 variable-sweep research aircraft and various prototypes such as the Douglas XB-43 Jetmaster, North American XB-45 Tornado, Convair XB-46, Boeing XB-47 Stratojet, Martin XB-48, and Northrop YB-49.
 It is probably best known, however, as the engine used in two of the leading fighters of the United States Air Force (USAF) in the 1950s: the Republic F-84 Thunderjet and the Northrop F-89 Scorpion.

 A largely redesigned development, the J35-A-23, was later produced as the Allison J71, developing 10900 lbf thrust.